epsilon537/boxlambda/docs/components_spiflash.md

 The Arty A7 is equipped with 16Mbytes of flash memory.

-Flash memory address range: 0x11000000-0x11ffffff, allocated as follows:
+The flash memory address range is `0x11000000-0x11ffffff`, allocated as follows:

-    - 0x11000000-0x113fffff: 4Mbytes Reserved for Bitstreams
+- `0x11000000-0x113fffff`: 4Mbytes Reserved for Bitstreams
-    - 0x11400000-0x117fffff: 4Mbytes Reserved for software images that boot from flash memory.
+- `0x11400000-0x117fffff`: 4Mbytes Reserved for software images that boot from flash memory.
-    - 0x11800000-0x11ffffff: 8Mbytes Available for non-volatile data storage.
+- `0x11800000-0x11ffffff`: 8Mbytes Available for non-volatile data storage.